mhalttu/SomaCMS/README.md

 TODO
 ----
+* Add screenshots here
+* Create new text document
 * Javadoc
-* Saving document without leaving the page
 * Uploading a new version of the same file
-* Add screenshots here
-* Create new text document
-* Unmodified changes, leave
-* Delete on same page
-* Enable save button when changes
-* Test: Find on page
-* Test: Edit performance

 Things I'm Not Too Proud Of
 ---------------------------